Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/docs/Get-AzOracleDatabaseDbServer.md

 dbServer-1                                                                                                                                                PowerShellTestRg
 ```

-Gets a list of the Database Servers for a Cloud Exadata Infrastructure resource.
+Get a list of the Database Servers for a Cloud Exadata Infrastructure resource.
-For more information, execute `Get-Help Get-AzOracleDatabaseDbServer`
+For more information, execute `Get-Help Get-AzOracleDatabaseDbServer`.

 ## PARAMETERS